Okay, let me start by answering the question directly, is alcohol vegan?

 Well, yes and no.

 Winemakers can’t 100% guarantee that no gelatin, albumin, casein or milk snuck into your wine bottle.

 Furthermore, the wine industry is massive, and a quick Google search reveals various suppliers that make these fining agents—create a micro-macro industry within itself.

-For example, Harris Vinclear is a fish bladder product that you can buy on Amazon.
+For example, Harris Vinclear is a fish bladder product that you can buy on eBay, amongst other resellers.
 This is a direct-to-consumer product that is readily available to anyone.
 There’s very little information as to how Harris sources their fish bladders, but think about all of the underground suppliers to winemakers capitalising on this massive industry, exploiting millions of sea animals in the process.